zhongfu/tp/docs/UserGuide.md

 2. Hit **enter** to run the command.

     There should be two persons listed: 'Nicole Tan', and 'Arjun Khatau'.
-Notice that the table of employees now only shows employees with the 'Aircon' tag.
+Notice that the list of employees now only shows employees with the 'Aircon' tag.

    ![Find people who can fix aircon](images/screenshots/tut_find.png)